-3. Silence zone is an area comprising not less than 100 metres around hospitals,
+3. Silence zone is an area comprising not less than 100 metres around hospitals, such by the competent authority categories by the competent authority.

-Educational institutions, courts, religious places or any other area which is declared as such by the competent authority
+Educational institutions, courts, religious places or any other area which is declared as dB(A) Leq denotes the time weighted average of the level of sound in decibels on scale A which is relatable to human hearing.

-- 4. Mixed categories of areas may be declared as one of the four above mentioned categories by the competent authority. - \ dB(A) Leq denotes the time weighted average of the level of sound in decibels on scale A which is relatable to human hearing.
+4. Mixed categories of areas may be declared as one of the four above mentioned corresponds to frequency response characteristics of the human ear.